 - Your ongoing costs will likely be lower as you won’t be paying for someone else to host for you

 - The upfront cost is much higher – you’ll need to pay for your own equipment and setup

 - You’ll need access to IT/telecoms experts who can maintain the system for you

 - It’s not as flexible – your team may not be able to access the system from outside your premises

 3. Hybrid VoIP

-Hybrid VoIP combines many of the ‘pros’ of on-site and hosted VoIP.
+Hybrid VoIP isn’t a hosting solution in its purest sense, but it’s an option that’s worth being aware of as it combines many of the pros of on-premise and hosted VoIP.
 A typical example of a hybrid solution would be connecting a non-VoIP-enabled PBX phone system to a VoIP provider’s network via gateway servers.

 One of the biggest advantages of using a hybrid PBX is that if you suffer a VoIP service outage, you can still make calls using the standard PSTN.

 VoIP phone systems can be as feature-rich as they come, but they’re still usually more affordable than any other kind of phone system.
 Let’s take a look at the costs you’ll face for both a hosted VoIP system and an on-premise VoIP system: